How sugar affects your heart

 We can get everything we need from real foods such as fruit and vegetables, we don’t actually need to eat any of the naughtier sugars.
 However, it’s really hard to avoid them completely and so it’s recommended you don’t consume more than 30g of sugar per day which is only around three biscuits or one fizzy drink.

 You don’t have to make such an extreme change to your diet, but becoming conscious of your sugar eating habits and cutting back a little bit each day is great way to start taking better care of your health.
 As long as you’re maintaining a balanced diet and exercising regularly, you can get away with the occasional sweet treats.
+Private Health Insurance Have you ever considered taking out private health insurance?
+Well get a quote today to see how little it could cost you!

 This content is subject to our Disclaimer.